 Many urban dwellers wish to utilize every inch of their yards to the fullest extent possible.
 You may wish to grow food, have space for recreation, room for pets or kids to play, and perhaps some plants for privacy.
 Hedges and living fences help define spaces, mark your property line, or block unsightly views.
-Using edible hedges can help combine uses, providing tasty treats and enhancing beauty, particularly when space is tight.
+Using edible hedges can help combine uses, providing tasty treats and enhancing beauty — particularly when space is tight.

 Before selecting edible hedges, decide on their function.
 There are numerous edible options that can serve a variety of purposes.

-This low-maintenance shrub provides excellent wildlife habitat and produces yellow to red berries that have plenty of vitamin C. These tart berries can be used to make juice, jam, candy, wine, or sorbet.
-Plant 3 feet apart to form a fast-growing hedge.
-Unpruned, some varieties reach heights of 12 feet or more.
+The low-maintenance sea buckthorn shrub provides excellent wildlife habitat and produces yellow to red berries that have plenty of vitamin C. These tart berries can be used to make juice, jam, candy, wine, or sorbet.

+Space your plants 3 feet apart to form a fast-growing hedge.
+Unpruned, some varieties of sea buckthorn reach heights of 12 feet or more.
 For varieties that are not self-pollinating, plant at least one male for every five to six female plants.
 Although mature plants are drought-resistant, seedlings require irrigation to establish.
-This nitrogen-fixing plant can thrive in many different soil types, except overly saturated soils, and requires full sun.
+This nitrogen-fixing plant can thrive in many different soil types — except overly saturated soil — and requires full sun.

-Native to North American, it grows to 8–15 feet tall and 8–10 feet wide.
+Native to North America, the highbush cranberry grows to 8 to 15 feet tall and 8 to 10 feet wide.
 For a solid hedge, plant bushes 2 to 3 feet apart.
-It is self-fruitful, so no other plants are needed for pollination.
+It is self-fertile, so no other plants are needed for pollination.
 Plant in full sun to partial shade in rich and loamy soil.
 This bush is not prone to most pests and is drought-resistant.
 Prune bushes annually to maintain the desired size.

 Use finely ground sulfur if your soils are above the desired pH of 4.5 to 5.2.
-The plants need at least 1 inch of water weekly during the growing season, especially for the first couple years.
+The plants need at least 1 inch of water weekly during the growing season, especially for the first couple of years.
 Use peat moss or pine needles to help retain moisture and prune plants in late winter or early spring.

 The leaves of this North American native turn beautiful red in the fall, and the bushes produce a tart fruit that is touted for its nutritional and medicinal qualities.
 It achieves a height of 8 feet when mature.
-For optimal fruit productions, space 10 feet apart or plant 4 to 6 feet apart for a hedge.
+For optimal fruit production, space the plants 10 feet apart or plant 4 to 6 feet apart for a hedge.
 Aronia can tolerate a range of soil types, including damp soil, but is not drought-tolerant.